manishapriya94/manisha-se-training/resources-made.md

 # Table of Contents

-A place for all resources created to educated salesdev team
+A place for all resources created to educate salesdev team and personal development

+## Certifications
+- [ ] AWS Solutions Architect
+- [ ] Azure Developer
+- [ ] Practical DevSecOps
+- [ ] GCP

 ## GitHub Features
 Package Registry